Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Ideas on a generalisation to rational trees with almost reduced Artin cycle

-We call an element of $R(\Gamma)$ a {\it root}.
-We also call each $E_i$ a {\it simple (positive) root} of $R(\Gamma)$.
-Note that all the roots associated with Dynkin diagrams are obtained by $(Y\cdot Y)=-2$ (\cite{M}, cf. \cite{bourbaki}).

-It is cumbersome to show all computations above for this general case; however, the methods we used in the preceding sections to calculate number of roots and to discuss linear free divisors can be applied to rational quasi-determinantal trees and quivers.
-It is crucial to note that Lemma \ref{lem-suppy} and \ref{support}, which are proved for rational triple root systems, may not be true for every quasi-determinantal root system.
-Hence we have two additional conditions $(i)$ and $(ii)$ in Definition \ref{def-quasidetroot}.
+It is cumbersome to show all computations for this general case; however, the methods we used in the preceding sections to calculate number of roots and to discuss linear free divisors can be applied directly to { an \rar}.
+It is crucial to note that { Lemmas} \ref{lem-suppy} and \ref{support}, which are proved for rational triple root systems, may not be true for every almost reduced rational root system.
+Hence we added the condition 3 above to Definition \ref{def-quasidetroot}.

-For example, let us consider the case given in Figure \ref{fig-star} which is the most basic form of a rational quasi-determinantal tree.
-Note that $\ell$, the total number of subtrees, is the valency of the central vertex and $\ell\leq w$.
-The highest root is given by the sum of the highest roots of each Dynkin subtree and the coefficient $1$ on the central vertex.
-The contribution of each $\Gamma_i$ of type $D_n$, $E_6$ and $E_7$ to $m$ is $(-2)$ and, type $A_n$, $A_{k,t}$ and $D_q^s$ is $-1$, $-k$ and $r-1$, respectively, when $q=2r$ or $q=2r+1$ (see \cite{m-a-z}).
-Here, $D_q^s$ is a tree of type $D_q$ which can be glued to a vertex of weight $\geq 3$ along one of its short tail.
-Then we obtain
+{ Now let us consider the case given in Figure \ref{fig-star} which is the most basic form of rational trees with almost reduced Artin cycle.
+Note that $\ell$, the total number of subtrees, is the valency of the central vertex and $\ell\leq w$ with $w$ weight of the central vertex.
+The highest root is given by the sum of the highest roots of each Dynkin subtree and the coefficient $1$ on the central vertex. { In order to compute the multiplicity $m$ of the tree we need to know the contribution of each subtree $\Gamma_i$ to $m$:} The contribution of $\Gamma_i$ of type $D_n$, $E_6$ and $E_7$ to $m$ is $(-2)$ and, type $A_n$, $A_{k,t}$ and $D_q^s$ is $-1$, $-k$ and $r-1$, respectively, when $q=2r$ or $q=2r+1$ (see \cite{m-a-z}).
+Here, $D_q^s$ is a tree of type $D_q$ glued to the central vertex along one of its short tail.
+Thus we get

-where $\#$ denotes the number of trees of the indicated type appearing in the configuration.
+where $\#$ denotes the number of trees of the indicated type appearing in Figure \ref{fig-star}. }

-A quiver whose underlying tree is of type given in Figure \ref{fig-quasi} is called a \textit{rational quasi-determinantal quiver}.
-The complexity of the study of linear free divisors arising from a $(-Z^2)$-tuple rational quasi-determinantal quivers depends on the number of the Dynkin subquivers.
+{ A quiver whose underlying tree is an \rar{} is called an \textit{almost reduced rational quiver}. } The complexity of the study of linear free divisors arising from a $m$-tuple almost reduced rational quivers depends on the number of the Dynkin subquivers.
 Here we will not attempt to study all cases.
-However, by the methods we used in Section \ref{sect-free}, it is possible to show that any rational quasi-determinantal quiver gives rise to a linear free divisor.
+However, as we did in Section \ref{sect-free}, we can use a series of reflection functors to relate the divisor with a linear free divisor coming from a Dynkin quiver, and possibly a normal crossing divisor, under some conditions such as $\langle \textbf{a},\textbf{a} \rangle=1$.